aklinker1/webext-core/docs/api/analytics.md

 - ***`isEnabled: () => boolean | Promise<boolean>`***<br/>Before an event is uploaded, this function is executed to see if the user has agreed to collecting their data.
 Return `false` if they have opted-out, and `true` if they have opted-in.

-- ***`getUserId?: () => string | Promise<string>`***<br/>Returns the user id that may be reported with events and page views.
-If this method is not provided, a random UUID will be generated and stored in storage.
-If the storage permission is missing, the user ID will not be included in any reports.

 - ***`disableStandardEvents?: boolean`*** (default: `true`)<br/>By default, the analytics application will track some standard events: `extension_installed`, `extension_updated`, etc. By setting this to `false`, these events will not be tracked automatically; you'll need to track them manually.